Return to home page

 King James Version

-I’ve discovered that the Bank of England came out in 2014 and admitted that the privately-owned commercial banks in the banking system create money out of nothing when they lend to citizens and businesses and impose an obligation on them to pay interest on this money created out of nothing:
+The Bank of England came out in 2014 and admitted that the privately-owned commercial banks in the banking system create money out of nothing when they lend to citizens, (non-citizens,) businesses and not-for-profit entities and impose an obligation on them to pay interest on this money created out of nothing:

 The Bank of England is the central bank of the United Kingdom.
 Its analogue in Australia is the Reserve Bank of Australia.
 Here are some extracts from the first page of the PDF document above, which originates from the Bank of England: